42BV/restzilla/README.md

 * GET     /user?page=0&size=10&sort=id,[asc|desc]
 * GET     /user?sort=id,[asc|desc]

-And it is also possible to specify default orders on your entities, as fallback when no orders are specified in the request:
+You can also specify default orders on your entities, as fallback when no orders are specified in the request:

 ```java
 @Entity